Annual report for local government activities under the Food Act 2006

 Some licensing exemptions apply under the Food Act to food businesses in these general categories, including (but not limited to):

-• primary producers of eggs, dairy, meat and seafood that are accredited by Safe Food Production Queensland under the Food Production (Safety) Act 2000.
+- primary producers of eggs, dairy, meat, seafood and specified horticulture that are accredited by Safe Food Production Queensland under the Food Production (Safety) Act 2000.

-Of 7.958 licence applications received during the reporting period, 68% (53) of local governments reported that all licence applications received were processed in accordance with legislated requirements including timeframes.
-All other local governments with at least one licensed food business (12), processed 65-99% of licence applications in accordance with legislated requirements.
+Of 8,797 licence applications received during the reporting period, 73% (48) of local governments reported that all licence applications received were processed in accordance with legislated requirements, including timeframes, a slight decrease from 2023-24 (50).

-A total of 7 local governments reported having no licensed food businesses, compared to 8 in 2021-22.
-An additional 12 local governments reported having less than 10 licensed food businesses, compared to 11 local governments in 2021-22.
+A total of 6 local governments reported having no licensed food businesses, one less than 2023–24.
+An additional 15 local governments reported having less than 10 licensed food businesses, 2 more than in 2023–24.

 Food business categorisation